genyrosk/genyrosk.github.io/content/posts/python-generators/index.md

 0
 ```

-Awesome !
-We got a value out of our generator !
-So what just happened ?
+Awesome!
+We got a value out of our generator!
+So what just happened?

 The generator started on line 1, and assigned `0` to the variable `a`.
 Then it executed the `yield a` statement and yielded the value of `a`.

-### _"So... is this it then ?"_
+### _"So... is this it then?"_

 Well, the generator is now **paused**: it stopped at the yield statement, and is waiting for us to call it again to resume its computation.
 So let's do just that: